AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SITES-23232 - Custom validation does not work in new CF Editor UI.
 * SITES-23090 - Content Fragments REST API: Cannot update title of a locked Content Fragment.
 * SITES-22981 - Promoting a nested launch which is not deep is not publishing.
-* SITES-22870 - PathAttributesHandler.processSrcAttr ArrayIndexOutOfBoundsException - Telefonica Germany.
+* SITES-22870 - PathAttributesHandler.processSrcAttr ArrayIndexOutOfBoundsException.
 * SITES-22814 - Content Fragments REST API: Checkbox Enumeration fragment fields values should be ordered by the keys defined in the model.
 * SITES-22716 - Issue with OOTB components live usage List.
 * SITES-22457 - Promoting a launch which is not deep is not updating source content.
 * SITES-22449 - Unable to save changes in content fragments after AEM P20 upgrade.
 * SITES-22279 - Content Fragments REST API: Content Fragment is missing the unique attribute for Enumeration types.
-* SITES-22203 - Align Management APIs to respond the same for the same situation.
+* SITES-22203 - Content Fragments REST API: Align Management APIs to respond the same for the same situation.
-* SITES-21973 - Model is missing the unique attribute for Enumeration types.
+* SITES-21973 - Content Fragments REST API: Model is missing the unique attribute for Enumeration types.
 * SITES-20364 - 302 Redirects Not Working with Selector in URL.
+* SITES-21198 - VersionPreviewServlet: Cleanup runs concurrently on all cluster nodes causing merge conflicts and blocks commits
+* GRANITE-53094 - Repository-based JS Use objects cannot be located when using relative paths.

 ### Known Issues {#known-issues-17349}